South African hacker history

 A brief history of computer hacking in South Africa.

-Note: A distinction needs to be made between a "white hat" hacker who hacks out of intellectual curiosity, and a "black hat" hacker who has ulterior motives.
-In recent times there has been an attempt to restore the meaning of the term hacker, which is still associated with creating code, and its secondary meaning, which has become the stuff of Hollywood legend.
-The term "cracker" is a better description for those who break into secured system by exploiting computer vulnerabilities.

 1990

 Activists are trapped by BOSS agents who use ATM autotellers to monitor transactions.
 IBM is now the subject of an ongoing court case for its active support of the apartheid regime.

 1991

 Cape Educational Computer Society (CECS) becomes the first to advocate free software culture in South Africa.
 Many hackers gain their first experience of online world via Douglas Reeler's modem.
 Also in 1991, Kagenna Magazine publishes an article on Cyberpunk by Dr Tim Leary, the first time the word is mentioned in print in South Africa.

 1994

 A right-wing hacker attempts to sabotage election results by hacking into the computers processing election results of South Africas first democratic election.